bettertradeoff/coding-assignments/README.md

 ## Requirements
 * NodeJS 14.x or higher
-* Angular 11.x or higher / Latest AngularJS, VueJS or React
+* Angular 11.x or higher / Latest AngularJS
 * Github account

 ## Getting Started
 * fork the repository
-* Make it private
+* Make it private repository
-* add user `btoaelbore` Collaborator
+* add user `btoaelbore` as Collaborator
 * update this `README` file to include the installation guide

 ## Installation